Support during COVID in Batavia, IL

 You need someone that understands the demands of your profession and how complicated your experience is.
 You need someone who can listen and validate your experience while providing you concrete strategies that can help you manage your feelings and experiences so that you can provide high-quality care and regain a work-life balance.

-My approach is to help you better understand your experiences and feelings, to help you identify ways to renew your personal strength and well-being and develop an improved work-life balance.
+Our approach is to help you better understand your experiences and feelings, to help you identify ways to renew your personal strength and well-being, and develop an improved work-life balance.